CiscoDevNet/smart-license-app/docs/installation.md

         client_id: <client id from Mulesoft API Server application>
         client_secret: <client secret from Mulesoft API Server application>
     ```

 ---
+### Package Dependencies - For all platform
+The app has Python and React package dependencies, which are listed below:

+### Python Packages

+The following python packages are required for running the app:
+ 1. Flask
+ 2. Flask-Cors
+ 3. Flask-JWT
+ 4. Flask-RESTful
+ 5. Flask-SQLAlchemy
+ 6. netmiko
+ 7. numpy
+ 8. pandas
+ 9. pyOpenSSL
+10. pyping
+11. pyYAML
+12. requests
+13. tftpy
+14. schema

+These packages will be installed in 'Section IV' in each platform installation steps.

+### React Packages

+The following react/javascript packages are required for running the app UI:

+ 1. axios
+ 2. bootstrap
+ 3. fetch-intercept
+ 4. file-saver
+ 5. font-awesome
+ 6. history
+ 7. jquery
+ 8. popper.js
+ 9. react
+10. react-bootstrap
+11. react-bootstrap4-modal
+12. react-dom
+13. react-redux
+14. react-router-dom
+15. react-scripts
+16. react-stepper-horizontal
+17. react-toastify
+18. react-tooltip
+19. react-ultimate-pagination-bootstrap-4
+20. redux
+21. redux-logger
+22. redux-thunk

+These packages will be installed in 'Section V' in each platform installation steps.

+---
 ## Installation for macOS